-SU4500 Configuration Preparation
+SU5000 Configuration Preparation Overview

-Overview

-SU4500 configuration changes are broken down into two sections: configuring the turnstile operatin system, and configuring the turnstile application.
-Each type of configuration requires a differe configuration tool
+SU5000 configuration changes are broken down into two sections: configuring the turnstile operating system, and configuring the turnstile application.
+Each type of configuration requires a different configuration tool.

-Configuring the turnstile operating system is accomplished using the UltraVNC Viewer application (included on the File Management USB provided with the turnstile).
+Configuring the turnstile operating system is accomplished using the UltraVNC Viewer application (included on the File Management CD provided with the turnstile).
 Configurable operating system settings include the system time, IP address, and speaker volume.
 Typically, operating system settings are configured before turnstile application settings.

-Configuring the turnstile application is accomplished using the LaneConfig (also included on the File Management USB).
+Configuring the turnstile application is accomplished using the LaneConfig (also included on the File Management CD).
 Configurable turnstile application settings include alarm sounds, detection settings, and alarm timer settings.
-Instructions on using LaneConfig can be found in the LaneConfig User Guide located on the File Management USB.
+Instructions on using LaneConfig can be found in the LaneConfig User Guide located on the File Management CD.

 There are two ways to connect to the turnstile: 1) via a computer on the facility network (if networked), or 2) via a local laptop computer connected directly to the turnstile (if not networked).
-Keep in mind that newly installed turnstiles that will be networked must first be configured using a local laptop computer to set t network IP address.
+Keep in mind that newly installed turnstiles that will be networked must first be configured using a local laptop computer to set the network IP address.

-This User Guide assumes you are configuring newly installed turnstiles via a local laptop compute .
-If your turnstiles are already networked and configured with a network I address, refer to the LaneConfig documentation for installation and configuration instructions
+This User Guide assumes you are configuring newly installed turnstiles via a local laptop computer.
+If your turnstiles are already networked and configured with a network IP address, refer to the LaneConfig documentation for installation and configuration instructions.